 With amazing critters comes equally stunning scenery.
 From acres of cloud forests with lush, lively canopies to miles of sandy coastline with impressive swells to surf, Costa Rica is the place for a one-of-a-kind outdoor adventure.
 For more information, see our article on the essential things to do in Costa Rica.

 A: Yup!
 Costa Rica’s commitment to sustainability is world-renowned.
-The country aims to be carbon neutral by 2021, and most of its electricity already comes from natural resources (through hydroelectricity).
+The country aimed to be carbon neutral by 2021, and most of its electricity already comes from natural resources (through hydroelectricity).
 How cool is that?

 Using water to generate power has halted the destruction of Costa Rica’s famed forests; as of 2005, deforestation has nearly stopped altogether.
 So, throw a compostable straw at a map of Costa Rica and you have a one in four chance of hitting a national park.
-That’s right—25 percent of the country dedicated as protected land.
+That’s right—25 percent of the country is dedicated as protected land.

 A: The most popular time to visit Costa Rica is during the country’s dry season from December through April.
 Expect lots of sunshine with average temperatures in the 70s (but more travelers and costlier accommodations).

 For better deals, visit between May and November during Costa Rica’s rainy season, when the country will be at its absolute greenest.
 Average national temperatures are still under 80 degrees, and certain regions are less water-logged than others (like Guanacaste).
-A break in the downpours in July and August make these popular months for travelers.
+A break in the downpours in July and August makes these popular months for travelers.

 Pro tip: Are you set on seeing thousands of sea turtles shimmy up the sand to lay their eggs?
 Or maybe you won’t leave Costa Rica without riding your first barrel wave?
 Choosing what time of year to visit Costa Rica depends on what you want to do.
 Talk to a local who can give you personalized advice on the best time to visit.